 - ATA and TIR Carnets stamp

 - process CITES permits

 This site is located to the south east of Ashford at junction 10a of the M20, approximately 50 miles south east of London.
 To access the site, you must follow local traffic management procedures and diversions, which will direct you to and from the site using the strategic road network and public highways.
 You can use the A2070 dual carriageway, which is adjacent to junction 10a of the M20.

 The site has a single access point with separate entrance and exit lanes.
 This will be a signalised junction on the A2070.

 There is a one-way system through the site.
 This location has two sections: one is a lorry waiting area for traffic management and the other is the inland border facility.
 You’ll be directed to a vacant heavy good vehicle (HGV) space by traffic management marshals.

 Facilities on site

-In addition to the standard site facilities (toilets, hand washing and water for all drivers parked on site), this site also offers the following facilities:
+In addition to the standard site facilities (toilets, hand washing and water for all drivers parked on site), this site also offers the staff trained in first-aid.

 How to exit the site

 Once checks are complete, you’ll be given a card to put in your window which permits you to exit the site.
 To leave the site, you must follow local traffic management procedures and any diversions, which will direct you to and from the site using the strategic road network and public highways.
 You’ll need to stop at the vehicle exit check point before leaving the parking area.